THE E-READER LANDSCAPE: PART II_CONVERTING HARD COPY TO EDOC FORMAT

 Dealing With The Pictures

-Pictures on the same pages that contain text create a whole new problem, especially with MS WORD processing software.
-I had pictures bumped to a following page when the text forced them to be handled as such by the standard default settings.
+Any artwork or copies of original documentation placed on pages that also contained text created a whole new problem, especially with the MS WORD processing software.
+Many of the pictures were automatically bumped to a following page when the text forced them to be handled as such by the standard default settings embedded in the software.

-This left the previous page with only have the available space filled with text.
-The rest of the page was left blank.
-This situation, of course, was totally unacceptable.
-So, I had to manually fix each occurrence.
-And this was laborious.
+This left the previous page with only half of the available space filled with text.
+The rest of the page was left blank, a situation, of course, that I found totally unacceptable.
+So, I had to manually fix each occurrence which was a laborious undertaking.
 Still, I did the following:

-- I would ascertain the amount of text lines that would fit into the available open area of each page vacated by the picture.
+- I would guesstimate the amount of text lines that would fit into the available open area of each page vacated by the picture.

 - Then I sized or re-positioned each picture to finish the process or add some flair to the overall appearance.
 Originally centered pics were often placed left or right to create an interesting twist to the transcription.